-As of September 30, 2023, we had \$1.96 billion of outstanding asset-backed notes.
-For additional information, see Note 8, Borrowings of the Notes to the Condensed Consolidated Financial Statements (Unaudited) included elsewhere in this report.
-Our securitizations utilize special purpose entities (SPEs) which are also variable interest entities (VIEs).
-For VIEs where we have determined we are the primary beneficiary, the financial results of the VIE are consolidated in our financial statements.
-For VIEs where we have determined we are not the primary beneficiary, the financial results of the VIE are not consolidated in our financial statements.
+As of June 30, 2024, we had \$1.9 billion of outstanding asset-backed notes.
+Our securitizations utilize special purpose entities which are also variable interest entities ("VIEs") that meet the requirements to be consolidated in our financial statements.
 For more information regarding our VIEs and asset-backed securitizations, see Note 4, Variable Interest Entities and Note 8, Borrowings, respectively, of the Notes to the Condensed Consolidated Financial Statements (Unaudited) included elsewhere in this report.

 Our ability to utilize our asset-backed securitization facilities as described herein is subject to compliance with various requirements including eligibility criteria for the loan collateral and covenants and other requirements.
-As of September 30, 2023, we were in compliance with all covenants and requirements of all our asset-backed notes.
+As of June 30, 2024, we were in compliance with all covenants and requirements of all our asset-backed notes.